FelipheMP/Framework-Install-script-Garuda-Mokka/README.md

 - Garuda Linux (Dr460nized or any other edition)
 - `sudo` privileges
-- `yay` (for AUR package installation) if KWin blur/rounded-corners effects are not in the official repos
+- `paru` (for AUR package installation) if KWin blur/rounded-corners effects are not in the official repos

 ## Notes